Sitemap

 Imagine if the people on this list tithed 10% of this capital to investing in the productive capacity of the communities & industries that have been devastated by the predatory capitalism system.
 That would put $27.8B back in play.

 But, it’s not just about handing out money for short-term relief.
 It’s about investing in the productive capacity of these places & populations with historically diminished access to opportunities to build & keep wealth.
-The much touted basic income can seed the story, but what’s really needed is access to the tools to root, grow & sustain that wealth locally.
+Basic income can seed the story, but what’s needed is access to the tools to root, grow & sustain that wealth locally…and one of those tools has been created by 214 Alpha.

 “We were able to see folks dream again.”